Azuriom/docs/docs/installation.md

 ### Requirements installations

-If you are using a VPS or a dedicated server, it will probably be necessary to install yourself Nginx, PHP and MySQL.
+If you are using a VPS or a dedicated server, it will probably be necessary to install yourself a web server, PHP and MySQL.
 This can be done with the following commands :

 ```